‘They killed us, how can we live with them in peace?’

 Baku played down the claims of civilian casualties but acknowledged “collateral damage” was possible.

-Azerbaijan, which has said 192 of its soldiers were killed in the operation, said its blitz was aimed at disarming ethnic Armenian separatists in the region, parts of which now resemble a ghost town.
+Azerbaijan, which announced that 192 of its soldiers were killed in the operation, said its blitz was aimed at disarming ethnic Armenian separatists in the region, parts of which now resemble a ghost town.

 Al Jazeera was unable to verify either side’s toll.